How to Complete a WP Debugging Test (WP Critical Error)

 }

-2. Once you have this enabled, replicate the error using the same steps you originally took.
+- Replicate the error using the same steps you originally took.